 Yes and No.

-I have the Meike 50mm f1.7, which is a full-frame lens, but it never really blew me away when it comes to the character or how it renders, even though it gets decent scores with the test charts.
+I have the Meike 50mm f1.7, a full-frame lens, but it never really blew me away with its character or rendering, even though it gets decent scores with the test charts.